tylermorganwall/MusaMasterclass/MusaMasterclass.md

 setwd("~/Desktop/musa/")
 ```

+# Hillshading with Rayshader

-We’re first going to start by demoing how digital elevation models
+We’re going to start by demoing how digital elevation models (DEMs) have
-(DEMs) have traditionally been displayed.
-Here, we load in a DEM of the
+traditionally been displayed.
+Here, we load in a DEM of the River
-\_\_\_\_ river in Hobart, Tasmania.
-We’ll plot it using both the image
+Derwent in Hobart, Tasmania.
+We’ll plot it using both the image and plot
-and plot functions to see how elevation data is traditionally
+functions to see how elevation data is traditionally displayed–mapping
-displayed–mapping elevation directly to color.
+elevation directly to color.

 Let’s take a raster object and extract a bare R matrix to work with
 rayshader.
 To convert the data from the raster format to a bare matrix,